 The Blended Learning Toolkit – created by Blended Learning Fellowship participants – helps instructors new to blended learning develop the necessary skills to create a successful and engaging blended course.
 The key to this success is planning and good design.
 The resources below are organized around the four phases of course creation: design, develop, deliver, and evaluate.
 They have been created to help those new to the idea of blended learning become oriented to ideas and concepts related to blended learning and to guide them to helpful programming.

-We are now accepting applications for Blend@UW Winter 2018.
-Blend@UW supports Educational Innovation by helping faculty design blended courses that foster deeper, more active learning for students.
-The program is offered in a new four-day series of half day sessions and is sponsored by DoIT Academic Technology, and co-sponsored by the College of Letters and Science Learning Support Services.
+Blend@UW supports campus by helping faculty design blended courses that foster deeper, more active learning for students.
+The series is offered in a week-long series of half day sessions and is sponsored by DoIT Academic Technology, and co-sponsored by the College of Letters and Science Learning Support Services.

 The key to a successful blended course is planning and good design.
 Using a backward design process in which one starts with the desired course outcomes, you can design engaging activities and assessments that support those outcomes.